ComScore

 • Why We Love It: low carb, keto-friendly, low sugar, crowd-pleaser

 Yup, this typically sugary drink can be low-carb, so tell your keto-loving relatives to grab a mug.
-The key is using zero-calorie sweetener instead of sugar and trading dairy milk for unsweetened almond milk.
+The trick is using zero-calorie sweetener instead of sugar and trading dairy milk for unsweetened almond milk.
 The rest (heavy cream, eggs and spices) are already keto-friendly.

 15. Naughty-Nice Hot Cocoa with Spiked Eggnog Marshmallows